Quadratic Mean-Field BSDEs and Exponential Utility Maximization: Multidimensional MFBSDE with Small Terminal Condition and Utility Maximization

-This $g$ satisfies the fully coupled quadratic condition $(H_q')$, but does not satisfy the separately quadratic condition ${(\rm H_q)}$. \end{example}
+for any $(t, z, \tilde{z}, z', \tilde{z}')\in [0,T] \times [\bbR^d \times \bbR^d]^2$. \end{itemize} This is again the fully coupled quadratic case, that is, ${\Hqunif}$ and ${\HqLK}$ are equivalent up to a change of constants.
 We begin by establishing existence and uniqueness of solutions on a sufficiently small time interval in Lemma \ref{lem: localauxBSDE}, where the required smallness conditions for the terminal value and time horizon are satisfied.
 By concatenating these local solutions, we extend the result to the global interval $[0,T]$ in Proposition \ref{prop: auxBSDE}.

 First, we note that the terminal condition in BSDE~\ref{BSDE: application} is $F$, representing a random liability.
 It is not realistic to assume $F$ is close to zero.
 Instead, we relax this requirement and require that $F$ is close to its mean.
 Accordingly, we rewrite the general BSDE~\ref{BSDE_general} in terms of the centered random variable $\eta$:

 where